Economic Injury Disaster Loan (EIDL) Program

 This program is designed to provide economic relief to businesses that are currently experiencing a temporary loss of revenue due to coronavirus (COVID-19).
-The purpose of this grant is to help small business owners and non-profit organizations meet financial obligations and operating expenses that could have been met had the disaster not occurred.
+EIDL aims to help small business owners and non-profit organizations meet financial obligations and operating expenses that could have been met, had the disaster not occurred.

-There are two types of available EIDL assistance: A grant and a long-term loan.
+There are two types of available EIDL assistance: A targeted grant and a long-term loan.

 Targeted EIDL Advance (Grant)

 The Targeted EIDL Advance provides businesses located in low-income communities with additional funds to ensure small business continuity, adaptation, and resiliency.